What to Bring to the Conference To Maximize the Opportunities

-According to SFWC Director Laurie McLean, you can leave the weighty manuscript at home.
-But do bring your pitches, first pages, a synopsis and lots of good questions.
+According to SFWC Director Laurie McLean, you can leave the weighty manuscript at home or on your laptop.
+But do bring your pitches, first pages, a synopsis, and lots of good questions.

 Think about it.
-Will an agent or editor read your entire manuscript while you are sitting next to them at lunch?
+Will an agent or editor read your entire manuscript while you are sitting next to her at lunch?
 Probably not!
-But will they be persuaded to hear you out when you knock their socks off with a well-crafted pitch for your project.
+But will she be persuaded to hear you out when you knock her socks off with a well-crafted pitch for your project?
 You bet.

-Here is her rather specific list of when and where you should bring some of your work to the San Francisco Writers Conference:
+Here is my rather specific list of when and where you should bring some of your work to the San Francisco Writers Conference:

-4. PRACTICE YOUR PITCH: There is a group Safe Pitch Practice on Saturday evening sponsored by the Tri-Valley chapter of the California Writers Club where you can again practice your pitch without agents or editors in the room.
-This is essential if you want to work on the presentation of your pitch—and it’s fun—especially for anyone signed up to do Speed Dating for Agents the following day.
-This ‘cast off your jitters’ session is free and only for attendees.
+3. PRACTICE YOUR PITCH: There is a group-safe Pitch Practice on Saturday evening sponsored by the Tri-Valley chapter of the California Writers Club where you can practice your pitch without agents or editors in the room.
+This is essential if you want to work on the presentation of your pitch—and it’s fun.
+This “cast off your jitters” session is free and only for attendees.
 Find out more and sign up at the Registration Area.

-6. DURING THE EVENT: Should you bring synopsis, test-reader-reviews, or pre-written queries?
+4. DURING THE EVENT: Should you bring synopsis, beta-reader-reviews, or pre-written queries?
 My answer is you can keep a few copies in your room or pop one set into your conference bag so if anyone asks to see them you can share them.
-I do not expect any agents or editors will want to see a test reader review or a query (since that is what you will email an agent or editor after the conference if they ask you to send them some of your work for consideration).
-Some might want to hear your pitch or the first page or chapter of your novel or book proposal outside of these structured sessions.
-If you see an agent in the hallway and they are not surrounded by a group of eager authors, you might have a chance to talk to them then.
-If a member of the faculty has their badge on, they are open to talking to attendees.
+I do not expect any agents or editors will want to see a beta reader review or a query (since that is what you will email an agent or editor after the conference if they ask you to send them some of your work for consideration).
+Some might want to hear your elevator pitch or read the first page or chapter of your novel or book proposal outside of these structured sessions.
+If you see agents in the hallway or at a meal and they are not surrounded by a group of eager authors, you might have a chance to talk to them then.
+If a member of the faculty has his or her badge on, they are open to talking to attendees.
 We run a very friendly conference.